 Yeah, right.
 Wine.
 From a city.
 LOL (as the kids no longer say).

 Outlying slopes produce a surprising amount of (quality) wine, and the city’s wine-growing history dates back to around 750BC.

 The municipal authorities even own one of the biggest and best vineyards: Weingut Cobenzl.
 At the 2021 Vienna Wine Awards, for example, Cobenzl took home first prize in three categories (with another first prize claimed at the 2022 awards).

 Where to find a bottle: specialist wine stores and some supermarkets.
 Look, for example, for the WienWein brand, which features wines from several leading Viennese vineyards.

 Staud’s is another traditional Viennese company, with its roots in the main market of Vienna’s working-class 16th district.
 It’s known for its jams, pickles and compotes (and classic-looking jars).

 If chocolate’s not your thing, the miniature Staud’s jam jars with art motifs on the lids (they come in packs of three) make lovely little souvenirs or gifts.

-Where to find them: the main Staud’s shop is in the 16th district at the corner of Brunnengasse and Schellhammergasse.
-There’s also a Staud’s pavilion on the Naschmarkt.
+Where to find them: the main Staud’s shop is in the 16th district at the Brunnenmarkt market (Schellhammergasse).
+You should come across the products in other stores and museum shops, too.